UPenn-CIT599/final-project-the-new-yorkers-daycare/README.md

 8. Class name: RecommenderTester by Steve Wang
 Method: Junit test that creates a toy ArrayList of DayCareProviderModel objects and uses that to test the assignRatings method of the Recommender class

-9. Class name: userInput by Xioya H
+9. Class name: userInput by Xiaoya H
 Method: isValidZipcode - to validate the zipcode that user enters is validChildAge - to validate the child age that user enters getUserInput - to communicate with user to get the valid inputs (zipcode, child age)